Tourists from all over the world flock to this

 The worst for women never happened, though many other acts of violence did happen.

-I have not been reading for some time, due to the
+I have not been reading for some time, so I was

 early for me, and by 6.45 a.m.
 I was checked into the Mayflower Hotel, very handy to the train station.